Big Data in Health Care: What It Is, Benefits, and Jobs

 Read more: Digital Health Explained: Why It Matters and What to Know

-Pairing the big data produced by EHRs with advanced analytics techniques like machine learning, medical researchers can create predictive models with various applications, such as predicting post-surgical complications, heart failure, or substance abuse [3].
+Pairing the big data produced by EHRs with advanced analytics techniques like machine learning, medical researchers can create predictive machine learning models with various applications, such as predicting post-surgical complications, heart failure, or substance abuse [3].

 Big data analytics in health care explained

-Data professionals working in health care use big data for a variety of applications, from simply improving the patient experience to creating complex machine learning models capable of diagnosing medical conditions using x-ray scans.
+Data professionals working in health care use big data for a variety of applications, from simply improving the patient experience to creating complex machine learning models capable of diagnosing medical conditions using X-ray scans.
 To accomplish these feats, data professionals use analytics to effectively manage and analyze big data to produce insights, identify patterns and trends, and guide decision-making.

 The impact of big data in health care is huge, and the market has grown to match it.
 According to research conducted by Allied Market Research in 2019, for example, the North American market value for big data analytics in health care is projected to reach $34.16 billion by 2025, several times higher than its $9.36 billion valuation in 2017 [4].
 Just as big data lays the foundation for big advances in health care, it has also drawn investment for further growth.